The Power Institute is thrilled to announce a new collaborative research initiative, Site and Space in Southeast Asia.

 While Field Directors will lead research teams in each city, the overall program is directed by Stephen Whiteman, Lecturer in Asian Art at the University of Sydney, with professors Adrian Vickers, Director of Asian Studies, and Mark Ledbury, Director of the Power Institute.
 Dr Yin Ker of Nanyang Technological University will be joining the project as Field Director for Yangon, while Dr Simon Soon, a University of Sydney graduate and Senior Lecturer at the University of Malaya, will lead the Penang team.
 A search for the Field Director for Huế is underway; interested candidates are invited to contact Dr Whiteman at firstname.lastname@example.org with any enquiries.

 Site and Space in Southeast Asia will launch with a mini-field school in Singapore in late autumn 2018.
-A call for participation will be announced in September—please spread the word!
+A call for participation will be announced in November—please spread the word!

 Image: Penang street.
 Photo: Stephen Whiteman, 2016.